viseshrp/workedon/README.md

   -h, --help     Show this message and exit.

 Commands:
-  work*  Work log with optional date to save - see examples. what   Fetch your saved work.
+  work*  Work log with optional date/time to save - see examples. what   Fetch your saved work.

 $ workedon what --help